 Students from BC

-- Typically, StudentAid BC opens their application for the academic year each June.
-Where possible, apply in early June for the fall term ahead as it can take up to two months for the entire processing cycle.
-You do not yet have to be enrolled to apply.
+- StudentAid BC typically opens their application in mid-June for each Academic Year.
+Students should apply as early as possible for the Fall Term as it can take up to two months for the entire processing cycle.

 - Awarded funding is not disbursed before the start of classes.
-You can explore Quest’s fee payment deferral form to apply if eligible.
-For more information see Quest Fee Payment Deferral on this website.
+Students can explore Quest’s Tuition Payment Deferral Form found on the Quest Portal.